CartoDB/odyssey.js/documentation.md

 ## Advanced use of the editor

-### Markdown syntax

-The Markdown syntax used in the Odyssey Editor uses all the features documented int the [Daring Fireball](http://daringfireball.net/projects/markdown/syntax) documentation.

 ### Config block

 The config block is a control element at the top of your story's Markdown document.
 You can capture information such as _author_ and _project title_ using the config block.
 Depending on which template you choose, information from the config block may be displayed as part of the webpage.